Active Learning Through a Covering Lens: Introduction

-Most AL methods fail to improve over random selection when the annotation budget is very small \citep{attenberg2010label,chandra2021initial,he2019towards,mittal2019parting,pourahmadi2021simple,simeoni2021rethinking,DBLP:journals/tkde/ZhuLHWGLC20}, a phenomenon sometimes termed "cold start" \citep{gao2020consistency, houlsby2014cold,DBLP:conf/emnlp/YuanLB20}.
-When the budget contains only a few examples, they will struggle to improve the model's performance, not even reaching the accuracy of the random baseline.
-Recently, it was shown that uncertainty sampling is inherently unsuited for the low budget regime, which may explain the cold start phenomenon \citep{hacohen2022active}.
-The low-budget scenario is relevant in many applications, especially those requiring an expert tagger whose time is expensive (e.g a radiologist tagger for tumor detection).
+Most AL methods fail to improve over random selection when the annotation budget is very small \citep{pourahmadi2021simple,simeoni2021rethinking,chandra2021initial,mittal2019parting,DBLP:journals/tkde/ZhuLHWGLC20,he2019towards,attenberg2010label}, a phenomenon sometimes termed "cold start" \citep{chen2022making,yu2022cold,gao2020consistency,DBLP:conf/emnlp/YuanLB20, houlsby2014cold}.
+When the budget contains only a few examples, they struggle to improve the model's performance, and even fail to reach the accuracy of the random baseline.
+Recently, it was shown that uncertainty sampling is inherently unsuited for the low-budget regime, which may explain the cold start phenomenon \citep{hacohen2022active}.
+The low-budget scenario is relevant in many applications, especially those requiring an expert tagger whose time is expensive (e.g., a radiologist tagger for tumor detection).
 If we want to expand deep learning to new domains, overcoming the cold start problem is an ever-important task.

-In this work, we focus on understanding the very low budget regime of AL, where the budget of $b$ examples cannot dependably represent the data distribution.
-In Section~\ref{sec:theory} we model the problem as \pcov, defined as follows: given some data distribution, and a radius $\delta$, select the $b$ examples which maximize the probability of the union of balls with radius $\delta$ around each example.
-Under labeling separation assumptions on the data (which are realistic in semantic embedding spaces), \pcov\ is the optimal strategy for nearest-neighbor models, in that it minimizes an upper bound on their generalization error.
-In Section~\ref{sec:coreset_duality}, we show a connection with existing deep AL methods, like \coreset\ \cite{sener2018active}, and explain why those methods are more suitable for the high-budget regime than the low-budget regime.
-This phenomenon is visualized in Fig.~\ref{fig:method_vis}.
+In this work, we focus on understanding the very low budget regime of AL, where the budget of $b$ examples cannot dependably represent the annotated data distribution.
+To face up to this challenge, in Sections~\ref{sec:bounding_generalization_error}-\ref{sec:prob_cover} we model the problem as \pcov, defined as follows: given some data distribution, and a radius $\delta$, select the $b$ examples that maximize the probability of the union of balls with radius $\delta$ around each example.
+We further show that under a separation assumption that is realistic in semantic embedding spaces, \pcov\ is befitting the nearest-neighbor classification model, in that it minimizes an upper bound on its generalization error.

+In Section~\ref{sec:coreset_duality} we show a connection with existing deep AL methods, like \coreset\ \citep{sener2018active}, and explain why those methods are more suitable for the high-budget regime than the low-budget regime.
+This phenomenon is visualized in Fig.~\ref{fig:method_vis}, where we see that with only a few examples to choose, \coreset\ -- an AL strategy that employs the principle of diversity sampling -- chooses distant and often abnormal points, while \probcover\ chooses representative examples.